iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ---
 # Next Version <!-- omit in toc -->

+This is release 2.0 of iModel.js.

-With this annual major release of iModel.js comes new features and some breaking API changes.
-The majority of those changes result from the removal of previously deprecated APIs.
-In addition, some of the APIs have changed in ways that may require calling code to be adjusted.
-The goal of this document is to describe these in detail and serve as the upgrade guide.
+With this annual major release comes many new features and some breaking API changes.
+Several breaking changes are the removal of previously deprecated APIs.
+In other cases, some APIs have changed in ways that may require calling code to be adjusted.
+This document describes these in detail to help you upgrade.

 ## Table of Contents <!-- omit in toc -->